Wilder Visiting Professorship

 Patrick Chauvel trained at the University of Rennes and the University Pierre et Marie Curie in Paris.

-Professor Chauvel is currently at the Epilepsy Center of the Cleveland Clinic in Ohio, and his current research aims at documenting the concept of the epileptogenic zone as a hypersynchronous and distributed neural network.
+In 2014, Professor Chauvel relocated to the Epilepsy Center of the Cleveland Clinic in order to promote the development of presurgical investigation using SEEG in North America.
+His current research is directed at the concept of the epileptogenic zone as a hypersynchronous and distributed neural network.

-For further information about the Wilder Visiting Professorship at the University of Florida, please email firstname.lastname@example.org.
+For further information about the Wilder Visiting Professorship at the University of Florida, please email: